flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Has someone picked up this ticket?
 Can @davidvasandani pick this up? (might want to touch base with @flancian)
 - new server!
 -- we have the go ahead to use up to $250 per month
--- should select a server and put to a vote
+-- should select a server and put to a quick loomio checkin/vote
 - schedule and announce the next meeting time
 - your topics here :)
 - re: AWS/Azure 501c3 grants